How to Not Let People Get to You

 Identifying Personal Triggers

-• Keep a Journal Note down any instances where you are triggered.
-Record the event as well as your emotional response and any thoughts or recollections.
+• Keep a journal note down for any instances where you are triggered.
+Record the event, your emotional response, and any thoughts or recollections.

-• Ask for Feedback In some cases, others may grant information about our triggers.
-Ask your trusted family or friends members if they’ve observed certain patterns that you’ve noticed in your behaviour.
+• Ask for Feedback Sometimes, others may grant information about our triggers.
+Ask your trusted family or friends if they’ve observed specific patterns you’ve noticed in your behavior.

-• Do Mindfulness Training Being aware and in touch with your thoughts and emotions can benefit you recognize causes in real-time.
+• Do Mindfulness Training.
+Being aware and in touch with your thoughts and emotions can help you recognize causes in real-time.

 Common Emotional Triggers